-During this week, 3 cases of chickenpox were reported from the total of the refugee/migrant centres in the country, all of whom were children (aged up to 14 years old).
+During this week, 8 chickenpox cases were reported, all aged up to 15 years old.
 Chickenpox is usually a mild disease in childhood; populations in which childhood vaccination has not been introduced (i.e. populations from the countries of origin of refugees/migrants hosted in the centres) experience chickenpox as a "childhood disease", with periodic outbreaks.
 The HCDCP has issued instructions for the management of chickenpox cases in centres hosting refugees/migrants (www.keelpno.gr/).